zhkai/IGCL/README.md

 # IGCL
-Here is the Appendix, codes and data for our submitted paper.
+Here are the codes for our submitted paper.

 ## Environment